Beautiful yogis and yoginis,

 The hips are high,

-The knees are as wide as your hands,
+The knees are as wide as you're.

 Drop the left knee and foot down.